invokermain/pymssql-utils/README.md

 ### DatabaseResult Class

-One big difference between this library and _pymssql_ is that `execute` and `query` return an instance of the `DatabaseResult` class.
+One big difference between this library and _pymssql_ is that here `execute` and `query` return an instance of the `DatabaseResult` class.

-This class holds the returned data, if there is any, and provides some useful attributes and methods.
+This class holds the returned data, if there is any, and provides various useful attributes and methods to work with the result.

 #### Attributes
  * `ok`: True if the execution did not error, else False.
 Only useful if using `raise_errors = False`, see below section on Error Handling.
  * `error`: Populated by the error raised during execution (if applicable).
 Only useful if using `raise_errors = False`.
- * `fetch`: True if results from the execution were fetched (e.g. if using `query`) else False.
+ * `fetch`: True if results from the execution were fetched (e.g. if using `query`), else False.
- * `commit`: True if the execution was committed (i.e. if using `execute`) else False.
+ * `commit`: True if the execution was committed (i.e. if using `execute`), else False.
  * `columns`: A list of the column names in the dataset returned from the execution (if applicable)
  * `data`: The dataset returned from the execution (if applicable), this is a list of dictionaries.
  * `raw_data`: The dataset returned from the execution (if applicable), this is a list of tuples.

 #### Methods
- * `to_dataframe`: (requires Pandas installed), returns the dataset as a DataFrame object.
+ * `to_dataframe`: (requires Pandas to be installed), returns the dataset as a DataFrame object.
    All args and kwargs are parsed to the DataFrame constructor.
  * `to_json`: returns the dataset as a json serialized string using the `orjson` library, make sure this optional dependency is installed by running `pip install --upgrade pymssql-utils[json]`.
    Note that this will fail if your data contains `bytes` type values.
-By default this method returns a string, but pass `as_bytes = True` to return a byte string.
+By default, this method returns a string, but pass `as_bytes = True` to return a byte string.
  * `write_error_to_logger`: writes the error information to the library's logger, optionally pass a `name` parameter to allow you to easier indentify the query in the logging output.